2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 when each boundary gets crossed, the cost of the data transmission goes up.
-Within a cloud provider, transmission between regions is often priced based on the distance between them - australia to the US is more expensive than canada to the US.
+Within a cloud provider, transmission between regions is often priced based on the distance between them - australia to the US is more expensive than Canada to the US.
 Data transmission from within a cloud provider to outside is the most expensive, and is also often metered by geographical location.

 This also applies to data present in any *cloud services* as well, although